TimmyAA/go-bitbucket/docs/SearchApi.md

 # **SearchAccount**
-> SearchResultPage SearchAccount(ctx, username, searchQuery, optional)
-Search for code in the repositories of the specified team
+> SearchResultPage SearchAccount(ctx, username, searchQuery, page, pagelen) Search for code in the repositories of the specified team

 ### Required Parameters